HWVictor/HWVictor.github.io/README.md

 ### post.html

-Inherits default.html and adds a title and a date to each post
+Inherits default.html and definesd the layout of each post (title, date, content)

 ## /\_posts